Pythm/ad-Lightwand/README.md

 # Lightwand
 an Appdaemon app for complete control of your lights in every situation

-## Updates to come
+## Updates coming within the week
 Improved time of day setting of the light (with brightness).
 Reason : The need for light varies massively from summer to winter (I'm living in Norway).
-At 21.00 it can be bright as day in summer, need for some light during autum/spring and pitch black in winter.
+At 21.00 it can be bright as day in summer, need for some light during autum/spring and pitch black outside in winter.
 It can be done now but the configuration becomes quite messy.

+Motion will be a separate dictionary when configuring light instead of beeing configured as a mode to help a bit on configuration.
+Will also remove a bug when motion is detected when setting a new mode.

+## Updates coming later
+Try to clean up configuration of the app to make it easier to get started.
+Set brightness transition over time. -/+ 1 brightness pr x minutes.

 ## Installation